Page 6 - Benchmark: PCMark 10

 PCMark 10 is the latest version in our series of industry standard PC benchmarks.
 Updated for Windows 10 with new and improved workloads, PCMark 10 is also faster and easier to use.

 PCMark 10 features a comprehensive set of tests that cover the wide variety of tasks performed in the modern workplace.
-With express, extended, and custom run options to suit your needs, PCMark 10 is the complete PC benchmark for the modern office.
+With a range of performance tests, custom run options, Battery Life Profile, and new Storage benchmarks, PCMark 10 is the complete PC benchmark for the modern office.

 From: Developer's Page

 PCMark 10 is the latest version of the popular full system benchmark from UL.
 A standard benchmark run provides scores in three categories, which includes Essentials, Productivity, and Digital Content Creation.
 Wrapping up all three categories is an overall score in the end.
 This is a synthetic test that aims to emulate real-world conditions, which provides interesting insight to the performance of your system.
 There was some minor variance in the results of the tested kits, which you can see in our graphs above.
 Regardless, the DDR5-7200 kits consistently scored a little bit better than the DDR5-5600 kit with the exception of the Essentials test.
 The Patriot Viper Venom DDR5-7200 2x16GB consistently traded blows with the Kingston FURY Renegade DDR5-7200 2x16GB despite being rated at the same speed but lower latencies.

 2. A Closer Look, Test System

 5. Benchmark: AIDA64 Memory

 8. Benchmark: PassMark PerformanceTest 10